devcafe-latte/deadbolt/readme.md

 - DB_PASS - Mysql server password
 - DB_PORT - Mysql server port
 - DB_NAME - Mysql Database name
+- RESET_TOKEN_EXPIRES_HOURS - The amount of hours before a password reset token expires.
+Defaults to 24.
+- CONFIRM_TOKEN_EXPIRES_HOURS = The amount of hours before a email confirm token expires.
+Defaults to 24 * 7.
+- SESSION_HOURS - The amount of hours a new session is valid.
+Defaults to 24 * 14.

 ## To develop